Architecture¶

 method.
 Each attribute is just a key/value pair; for example, the

-element has a width
+<rect width="5px"> element has a width attribute whose value

-is 5px
+is 5px.

 While parsing its attributes, an element may encounter an invalid value,